cnmorgan/worlds-wiki/README.md

 This project uses ruby 2.6.5 and rails 6.0.0

-## Clone repo
+## Getting Started

-Start by making a local clone of the repository `git clone https://github.com/cnmorgan/worlds-wiki.git`
+- First, create a fork of this repository

-## Generate Sample data
+- then make a local clone of your fork

-Generate some sample data with: `rake dev:reset_db`
+- Generate some sample data with: `rake dev:reset_db`

-## Launch Server
+- Launch to rails server with `rails s`

-Launch to rails server with `rails s` and go to localhost:3000 to see the running app.
+- go to localhost:3000 to see the running app.

 ## Make Changes

-From here you should be good to go to make any change you want to the code base
+Once you have the app running locally, feel free to start making changes.
+I am open to any kind of pull request so long as it does not break the app or change it in some fundamental way.
+That said, feel free to do that for your own personal version!

 ## Testing